_________________

 The traditional methods of rating agencies fail in times of crisis.
 This was confirmed yet again by the global crisis.
 It looks like the methods and technologies that rating agencies adopted so many years ago will have to change.
 The development of an information society provides this with a unique opportunity.
 The paper proposes strengthening the holistic and conceptual assessments of what an organization does.
 This is achieved using both the cultural knowledge and the natural laws of fundamental thermodynamics, methods of inverse problem solving, and quantum mechanics.

-Department of Media and Communications London School of Economics and Political Sciences
+Professor Department of Media and Communications London School of Economics and Political Sciences

 Social Exclusion and Information and Communication Technologies: Lessons from Studies of Single Parents and the Young Elderly

+Current notions of social exclusion are to an extent anchored in older concerns with relative poverty, which had the merit of considering not just material deprivation but also the social and cultural dimensions of participation or exclusion.
+The focus of this article is on the role of ICTs in relation to people's ability to participate in society.
+It draws upon detailed qualitative research on single parent and young elderly households to explore what counts as experiences of inclusion or exclusion and the processes behind them.
 Dealing mainly, but not exclusively, with the more traditional ICTs of telephony and broadcasting, the article considers processes of self-exclusion as people have mixed evaluations of these technologies derived both from current circumstances and past experiences.
 It then looks beyond the acquisition of ICTs to show how other modes of access to these resources are important before reflecting upon the quality of experience of ICTs, not just in terms of the functionality on offer but also taking into account that technologies are themselves symbolic goods.
 Finally, and drawing on more recent research, the article asks what lessons might be learnt from these traditional ICTs when considering newly emerging ones like the Internet.

-Candidate of Science, Economics Head of the Sector on the Financing and Organization of Science Russian Scientific Research Institute of Economics, Politics and the Law in Science and
+Candidate of Science, Economics Head of the Sector on the Financing and Organization of Science Russian Scientific Research Institute of Economics, Politics and the Law in Science and Technology

 This part of the article looks at the main trends of forming today's information society in Russia.
 It uses official 2000—2008 statistics to analyze the rates of social, investment, innovative and production development in this field.
 The data show that Russia is currently in the process of forming the foundations of an information society economy, but that national businesses are only interested in the field's high-profit segment.
 The article suggests that information societies could potentially become self-sufficient by redistributing the high-profit segment's earnings to the lower ends of the field.
 The low-end segments primarily survive through the help of state financing.
 In the meantime, the state sector's insufficient in volvement in the high-end segment is keeping the low-end from relying on the high-end's for help.
 The article also shows that Russia is exhibiting the traces of innovative inactivity and pursuing the dangerous policy of having its local manufacturer being squeezed out by information market imports.